Deep Neural Networks and Tabular Data: A Survey: Explanation Mechanisms for Deep Learning with Tabular Data

 \subsection{Counterfactual Explanations}

 From the perspective of algorithmic recourse, the main purpose of counterfactual explanations is to suggest constructive interventions to the input of a deep neural network so that the output changes to the advantage of an end user.
-By emphasizing both the feature importance and the recommendation aspect, counterfactual explanation methods can be further divided into two different groups: independence-based and dependence-based and approaches.
+In simple terms, a minimal change to the feature vector that will flip the classification outcome is computed and provided as an explanation.
+By emphasizing both the feature importance and the recommendation aspect, counterfactual explanation methods can be further divided into three different groups: works that assume that all features can be independently manipulated \citep{wachter2017counterfactual} and works that focus on manifold constraints to capture feature dependencies.

 In the class of independence-based methods, where the input features of the predictive model are assumed to be independent, some approaches use combinatorial solvers to generate recourse in the presence of feasibility constraints \citep{ustun2019actionable,russell2019efficient,rawal2020individualized,karimi2019model}.
 Another line of research deploys gradient-based optimization to find low-cost counterfactual explanations in the presence of feasibility and diversity constraints \citep{Dhurandhar2018,mittelstadt2019explaining,mothilal2020fat}.
 The main problem with these approaches is that they abstract from input correlations.
-To alleviate this problem, researchers have suggested building recourse suggestions on generative models \citep{pawelczyk2019,downs2020interpretable,joshi2019towards,mahajan2019preserving,pmlr-v124-pawelczyk20a,antoran2020getting}.
+To alleviate this problem and to suggest realistic looking counterfactuals, researchers have suggested building recourse suggestions on generative models \citep{pawelczyk2019,downs2020interpretable,joshi2019towards,mahajan2019preserving,pmlr-v124-pawelczyk20a,antoran2020getting}.
 The main idea is to change the geometry of the intervention space to a lower dimensional latent space, which encodes different factors of variation while capturing input dependencies.
 To this end, these methods primarily use (tabular data) variational autoencoders \citep{Kingma2014VAE,nazabal2018handling}.
-In particular, \citet{mahajan2019preserving} demonstrate how to encode various feasibility constraints into such models.
+In particular, Mahajan et al. \cite{mahajan2019preserving} demonstrate how to encode various feasibility constraints into such models.
+However, an extensive comparison across this class of methods is still missing since it is difficult to measure how realistic the generated data are in the context of algorithmic recourse.

+More recently, a few works have suggested to develop counterfactual explanations that are robust to model shifts and noise in the recourse implementations \citep{upadhyay2021robust,dominguezolmedo2021adversarial,pawelczyk2022noisy}.
+A comprehensive treatment on how to extend these lines of work to arbitrary high cardinality categorical variables is still an open problem in the field.